jgazeau/shadocs/exampleSite/content/english/functionalities/helpers_js.md

     * menu entry that can expand or shrink its elements (\<a> elements containing *is-icon-expandable* class)
 * force
     * true: entry is expanded
-    * false: entry is shrinked
+    * false: entry is shrunk
 {{< /md >}}|
 | toggleSidebarEntries(force); |{{< md >}}
 Function managing the sidebar entries:
 * force
     * true: all entries are expanded
-    * false: all entries are shrinked
+    * false: all entries are shrunk
 {{< /md >}}|
 | toggleToc(force); |{{< md >}}
 Function managing the table of contents behavior: